Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Skiploom.md

 ---
 Ability1: Chlorophyll
 Ability2: Leaf Guard
+Baby: 'No'
+BookImageName: HOME188.png
+BookShinyImageName: HOME188_s.png
 BoxSprite: SRD-BoxSprite-skiploom.png
+DexCategory: Cottonweed Pokemon
+DexDescription: It blooms when the weather is warm.
+If the weather gets cold, the bloom will close and it will stop flying.
+This is not an aggressive Pokemon but it can cause allergies if it floats directly above you.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 6
+  Feet: 2.0
+  Meters: 0.6
 HiddenAbility: Infiltrator
 HomeSprite: SRD-HomeSprite-skiploom.png
 Learnset: '[[SRD-Skiploom-Learnset]]'
 Legendary: 'No'
 Name: Skiploom
 Number: 188
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: Grass
 Sprite: skiploom.png
 Type1: Grass
 Type2: Flying
+Weight:
+  Hectograms: 10
+  Kilograms: 1.0
+  Pounds: 2.2
 ---

 #PokeroleSRD/Pokedex